Michigan Pesticide Applicator Core Review Sessions, RUP credits and testing for winter 2024 through spring 2025

 Does MSU Extension have any scheduled programs that offer pesticide education credits before the end of the year?

 The Michigan Greenhouse Growers Expo and Great Lakes Expo are being held Dec.
-10-12, 2024, at Devos Place in Grand Rapids, Michigan.
+10-12, 2024, at DeVos Place in Grand Rapids, Michigan.
 Attendees will have the opportunity to earn RUP credits at selected education sessions.

 MSU Extension, PSEP and MDARD will provide Pesticide Safety and Worker Protection Safety classes at the 2024 Great Lakes Expo in both English and Spanish on Dec.
 12. In-person testing and recertification through earning RUP credits will be available.
 Click for registration and more information about this event.